rahman37/CCNA-learning/labs/Day11_Troubleshooting_Static_Routes/README.md

 ## Troubleshooting Steps:
 1. Verified interface IPs and interface status using `show ip interface brief`.
 2. Used `show ip route` to check static routes.
-3. Used `traceroute` and `ping` to trace connectivity.
+3. Used `ping` to check connectivity.
-4. Found and corrected one misconfiguration per router.
+4. Found and corrected misconfigurations in each router.

 ## Result:
 Ping between PC1 and PC2 is successful after corrections.